serge-m/serge-m.github.io/content/2020-11-14-effect-of-techniques-from-fastai.md

+---
 Title: Effect of techniques from Fast.ai
 Author: SergeM
 Date: 2020-11-15 10:00:00
 Slug: effect-of-techniques-from-fastai
+aliases: [/effect-of-techniques-from-fastai.html]
-Tags: pytorch, deep learning, computer vision, neural networks, fast.ai, fastai, AdamW, learning rate, LRfinder, pytorch-nn-tools, resnet, one cycle
+Tags: [ pytorch, deep learning, computer vision, neural networks, fast.ai, fastai, AdamW, learning rate, LRfinder, pytorch-nn-tools, resnet, one cycle ]
+---

 `fast.ai` is a brilliant [library](https://github.com/fastai/fastai) and a [course](https://course.fast.ai/)
 by Jeremy Howard an co.
 They use pytorch as a base and explain